scrapnode/blog.scrapnode.com/_articles/tutorials/backend-starter-pack.md

 ## VIM

 Yes!
 [VIM](https://www.vim.org/) will help you a lots in any task that need performing on your server.
-At least you should know which I list bellow
+Here is the list of useful commands you should know

 - Move a line up or down
 - Copy/pass a line